DataStories-UniPi/Hermes_PostgreSQL/doc/toptics.md

 ## Hands on example {#handsonexample}
 For demonstration purposes, a very simple and small dataset, consisting of 10 trajectories, will be used.
 The name of the dataset is *tocluster*.
-In the next two images, the dataset is presented both graphically and in the database.
+In the next two images, the dataset is presented both graphically (in two dimensions) and in the database.

 ![tocluster in database](tocluster.png)
 @image latex tocluster.png "tocluster in database" width=\textwidth